 It is not clear when or how Latin Americans are going to have the kind of conversation required to clear the fog surrounding the current state of surveillance in the region, nor on more general issues about enhancing privacy in the digital age.
 But if such a conversation does not take place, any noble efforts towards open government will remain tainted by the dark shadow of surveillance.

-• This is a slightly modified version of an article first published by the LSE Media Policy Project blog
+• This is a modified version of an article published by the LSE Media Policy Project blog

 • Please read our Comments Policy before commenting